trishnasharma44/first_repo/README.md

 # first_repo
-This is my first Git reposit
+This is my first Git repository.
 Author-Trishna Devi